-- A special day focused on gastronomy and food history, hosted by a specialized guide who is also a trained chef.
-A highlight will be a meal in a “bouillon,” an eating establishment created at the beginning of the 20th century to serve all walks of life.
-These preserved dining rooms are “old school” Paris, where simple, tasty, unpretentious meals are still presented in glorious art deco interiors that retain their authentic atmospheres.
+- A special day focused on gastronomy and food history, hosted by a specialized guide who is also a professional chef.
+A highlight will be lunch in a historic eating establishment created at the beginning of the 20th century to serve all walks of life.
+These types of preserved dining rooms are “old school” Paris, where simple, tasty, French bistro meals are still presented in glorious art deco interiors that retain their authentic atmospheres.

-On this one week Experience you’ll have some free time for relaxation, shopping, or your personal interests.
-We’re happy to suggest optional morning walks.
+On this week-long Experience you’ll have some free time for relaxation, shopping, or your personal interests.
+For early birds, we’re happy to suggest a morning neighborhood walk where you might stroll through the local farmers market square before breakfast.
 An optional jazz club evening is another possibility.
-We may also also be able to arrange other optional activities at an additional cost, such as an evening cabaret show or a very early morning excursion to the famous Rungis wholesale food market on the outskirts of Paris.
+We may also be able to arrange other optional activities at an additional cost, such as an evening cabaret show or a very early morning excursion to the famous Rungis wholesale food market on the outskirts of Paris.